 Go get ‘em, you savvy saver, you.

-See, there’s plenty of savings options out there!
+See, there’s plenty of savings account options out there!
 Just start by identifying your savings goals and what you want out of your banking relationship.
 Chances are, with a little research, you’ll find the type of savings account that’s right for you.